bagdanov/Navigation_Goal_Deep_Q_Learning/README.md

 - Increases the agent's possible actions and mobility

-- Try to increase the number of training episodes
+- Increase the number of training episodes